quiniouben/vban/README.md

 Usage
 -----

-Invoking vban_receptor or vban_source without any parameter will give hints on how to use them :
+Invoking vban_receptor or vban_emitter without any parameter will give hints on how to use them :

 Usage: vban_receptor [OPTIONS]...